Siddhant51/note-it-frontend/README.md

 - Both backend and frontend are hosted on Render.com.
 - Ensure CORS is configured to allow communication between frontend and backend.

-## Contributing

-- Contributions are welcome!
-Fork the repository and submit a pull request. 🤝

 ## License

 - This project is licensed under the [MIT License](LICENSE).